edwinsteele/wordspeak.org/posts/making-the-touch-bar-useful.md

 * Battery info.
 I had battery info in the menu bar but the Touch Bar is more noticeable, and the extra space allows for more info.
 This helps me be more aware of battery-hungry apps, and now my battery lasts longer.
 * ADSL connection info.
 My ADSL model exposes this info by SNMP.
 It was previously in the menu bar as a [custom plugin](https://github.com/edwinsteele/bitbar-plugins/blob/13752ceb419d07bf7b6cf1f32d709ba06f7b4a10/Network/wan_status.10m.sh) for [BitBar](https://getbitbar.com/) and, like the battery info, it's more visible and useful in the Touch Bar.
 * www.wordspeak.org ping time.
 This is an indication of my upstream connection quality, not as monitoring.
 When touched, it opens an [Alacritty](https://github.com/jwilm/alacritty) terminal to my hosting machine, with the appropriate colour scheme.
 * Gateway ping time.
 Like the other ping time widget, this gives me an indication of link congestion, which often happens when devices are doing cloud backups or uploads.
-When touched, it also opens a [custom alacritty terminal](https://github.com/edwinsteele/dotfiles/blob/master/alacritty-gateway.yml).
+When touched, it also opens a [custom Alacritty terminal](https://github.com/edwinsteele/dotfiles/blob/master/alacritty-gateway.yml).
 * Coffee time!
 Puts the laptop to sleep.
 * Volume and brightness.
 Buttons, not sliders.
-The touchbar is a small target, and I found it hard to set the brightness or volume correctly with the sliders that Apple uses in the default configuration.
+The Touch Bar is a small target, and I found it hard to set the brightness or volume correctly with the sliders that Apple uses in the default configuration.
 * Weather.
 Live, local weather from the [Bureau of Meteorology](https://www.bom.gov.au) implemented in [shell](https://github.com/edwinsteele/dotfiles/blob/master/btt-weather.sh)
 * Clock.
 It's in the menu bar too, but I notice it more in this location.